ntundt/contester/README.md

 - [x] Show result set when re-evaluating attempts
 - [x] Migrate from SQLite to PostgreSQL for data storage
 - [x] Runtime-configurable connection strings setting
+- [x] Optimisation of scoreboard calculation
 - [ ] Rate-limit the solution submission API call
 - [ ] Default password setting in web.env for admin user
 - [ ] Password-less authentication for most users
 - [ ] Proper refresh token
-- [ ] Optimisation of scoreboard calculation
+- [ ] Possibly optimise the scoreboard calculation further by having a materialized view per contest
 - [ ] Remove/update attempts tab.
 The current one is causing too much network traffic
 - [ ] Cache the results for ethalon solutions
 - [ ] Multiple test-cases for each problem